elizabethrushjohnson/Multisite-Megachurch-Project/README.md

 ## Introduction

-The narrow goal of this project is a desire to examine the "Wal-Mart effect" that megachurches have on local Protestant Christian congregations, and examine the impact of a more recent trend in the ecclesial ecology of the megachurch phenomenon -- the emergence of "multicampus" or "multisite" megachurches.
+The narrow goal of this project is a desire to measure the "Wal-Mart effect" that megachurches have on local Protestant Christian congregations, and examine the impact of a more recent trend in the ecclesial ecology of the megachurch phenomenon -- the emergence of "multicampus" or "multisite" megachurches.
 These multisite megachurches open satellite campuses, who typically (though not always) livestream the